Gear GuidesTravelTips

 Best For: Watersports lovers

 Schluchsee is a beautiful reservoir in the Black Forest surrounded by stunning scenery and some epic trails to explore the area.
-There are plenty of trails to choose from, some easy and some long, so you can choose depending on your vibe.
+There are plenty to choose from, some easy and some long, so you can choose depending on your vibe.
 If you have the time, you should embark on the 18km circuit around the lake itself, which will allow you to fully immerse yourself in the beauty of the Black Forest.
 In the summer you may find you work up a little bit of sweat, so cool down in the lake which remains a very cool temperature all year round.
 After a long day of adventure, base yourself in the Schluchsee town and experience some traditional Germany culture.

 Ridestore recommends: